fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 ## Introduction

 Fluence is a Layer 2 (L2) network bridging to Ethereum.
-To participate in the Fluence Compute Marketplace and stake tokens, you need to transfer your funds from Ethereum to the Fluence network, which is done using the Fluence blockchain bridge.
+To participate in the Fluence Network, you must first transfer your funds from Ethereum to the Fluence network, which is done with the Fluence blockchain Bridge Application.

-We've developed a user-friendly bridge to facilitate funds transfer between Ethereum and the Fluence Network.
-This guide will walk you through moving your assets between the Ethereum Mainnet and the Fluence L2.
+This guide will walk you through using the Application and showing you how to move your assets between Ethereum and Fluence.

 ### Key concepts